Energy poverty and cooking: WHO-recommended clean cooking facilities

 Solar cookers are nonpolluting and free to use, but require favourable weather and longer cooking times.

-A high priority in global sustainable development is to make clean cooking facilities universally available and affordable.
+One of the main priorities in global sustainable development is to make clean cooking facilities universally available and affordable.

 According to the WHO, stoves and appliances that are powered by electricity, liquid petroleum gas (LPG), piped natural gas (PNG), biogas, alcohol, and solar heat are "clean".
 Best-in-class fan gasifier stoves that burn biomass pellets can be classified as clean cooking facilities if they are correctly operated and the pellets have sufficiently low levels of moisture, but these stoves are not widely available.

 Electricity can be used to power appliances such as electric pressure cookers, rice cookers, and highly efficient induction stoves, in addition to standard electric stoves.
 Electric induction stoves are so efficient that they create less pollution than liquified petroleum gas (LPG) even when connected to coal power sources, and are sometimes cheaper.
 For stews, beans, rice and other foods that can be adapted to electric pressure cookers, the savings are even greater..
 As of 2019, 770 million people do not have access to electricity, and for many others, electricity is not affordable or reliable.
 Because access to electricity is also a high priority in global sustainable development, integrated planning for new and improved electricity infrastructure that includes both typical electric loads as well as cooking loads is beginning to gain momentum.
 Indeed, this kind of integrated resource planning for electricity systems may deliver faster and lower-cost solutions to both access to electricity and to clean cooking.

 Natural gas stoves, which are widely used in richer countries, are not without health risks.
 They emit high levels of nitrogen dioxide, an atmospheric pollutant that is linked to oxidative stress and acute reduction in lung function.
 Studies on the effects of indoor cooking with natural gas have yielded inconsistent results.
 According to a 2010 meta-analysis, the evidence suggests that the practice leads to small reductions in lung function in children.
 Children with allergies may be more susceptible.

 Biogas digesters convert waste, such as human waste and animal dung, into a methane-rich gas that burns cleanly.
-Biogas systems are a promising technology in areas where each household has at least two large animals to provide dung, and a steady water supply is also available.
+Biogas systems may be a promising technology in areas where each household has at least two large animals to provide dung, and a steady water supply is also available.

 Solar cookers collect and concentrate the sun's heat when sunshine is available.